Celiac: Foods to Avoid

 • Fillers may contain gluten

-• Mono and Diglycerides (fats) are usually made from soybean, cottonseed, sunflower, or palm oils may contain gluten.
+• Mono and Diglycerides (fats) are usually made from soybean, cottonseed, sunflower, or palm oils, but some may contain gluten.

 • Vegetable starch, broth, gum or protein may contain wheat or soy protein